Old Fashioned Bread Stuffing recipe uses traditional ingredients like bread cubes, celery and sage to make a quick and easy holiday dressing.

 Even so, many folks, including myself, use these words interchangeably.

 Now that being said, you can potentially take many dressing recipes and stuff your favorite bird for roasting.
-But before you do, you need to know some important things to eat safely.
-Here’s a video to explain how:
+But before you do, READ this article from Epicurious.com to give you the lowdown on the pros and cons of stuffing your turkey.

 Cooking Tip: If you do decide to go the route of stuffing your bird, be sure to refrigerate any leftover stuffing as soon as possible to avoid spoilage.